 Bay County Animal Control is seeking volunteers to assist in the care and welfare of dogs and cats at the Animal Control Shelter.
 Volunteers must be 18 years of age.
 We are looking for motivated individuals willing to exercise dogs in walking them and/or socializing with them in an exercise area.
-Those looking forward to their involvement in these areas should visit the Shelter, 800 Livingston Ave., Bay City, MI, between the hours of 10:00 a.m. to 5:30 p.m., Monday though Friday and 9:00 a.m. to 12: p.m., on Saturday.
+We need individuals willing to spend time with the cats to help with socializing them with the public.
+Those looking forward to their involvement in these areas should visit the Shelter, 800 Livingston Ave., Bay City, MI, between the hours of 10:00 a.m. to 5:30 p.m., Monday though Friday and 9:00 a.m. to 12:30p.m., on Saturday.
 By working with committed volunteers, we are able to rescue hundreds of animals every year, while providing them with loving temporary care.

 Abuse and Neglect

 Did you know, according to the Humane Society, that only 10% of animal abuse and neglect is reported to the appropriate authorities?
 Abuse can be defined as the physical abuse of an animal.
 Neglect can be defined as the failure to properly feed an animal at appropriate times; provide cover for a dog when kept outside, either from the sun or in cold weather; failure to properly groom an animal and the failure to see to the medical needs of an animal.
 Should you witness any of the above, please take the time to report it to animal control at 989-894-0679.